-Who are medical exmainers?
+Who are medical examiners

-There are over 1,200 trained medical examiners who are senior doctors from a range of specialties.
+Medical examiners are senior doctors from a range of specialties.
 They provide independent scrutiny of deaths which are not investigated by the coroner.
 Medical examiner offices have been set up and will work with GP practices to help plan the system locally.

 A priority of the system is to give bereaved relatives an opportunity to have a voice, ask questions and, if necessary, raise concerns.
-The patient’s attending doctor will sign the Medical Certificate of the Cause of Death (MCCD) after discussion and agreement with the medical examiner following review of the relevant patient records.
+The attending doctor will sign the Medical Certificate of the Cause of Death (MCCD) after discussion and agreement with the medical examiner following review of the relevant patient records.

-The NHS guidance on their extension to primary care explains that there is no need for a verbal discussion with the examiner unless the GP would find this helpful – an email exchange of correspondence will normally suffice.
+NHS guidance on their extension to primary care explains that there is no need for a verbal discussion with the examiner unless the GP would find this helpful – an email exchange of correspondence will normally suffice.
 In most cases the examiner will receive access to relevant parts of the patient records and practice staff may be involved in helping to put together a suitable summary.

 Sharing patient records